-Adjust the flow rate from the SO_2 standard to generate and SO_2 concentration of approximately 80% the upper range limit (URL) of 200 ppb (i.e. 160 ppb).
-Allow the Calibrator and data logger to obtain stable readings on the SO_2 channel.
+Adjust the flow rate from the $SO_2$ standard to generate and $SO_2$ concentration of approximately 80% the upper range limit (URL) of 200 ppb (i.e. 160 ppb).
+Allow the Calibrator and data logger to obtain stable readings on the $SO_2$ channel.

 Press the front panel MENU button on the 43i-TLE site analyzer to display the Main Menu.
 Use the arrow keys to select CALIBRATION and press ENTER.
 Scroll to CAL SO2 COEF and press ENTER.
-Use the \leftarrow and \rightarrow buttons to move the cursor left and right.
-Use the \downarrow or \uparrow buttons to increment and decrement the digit to the expected SO2 concentration and press ENTER.
+Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left and right.
+Use the $\downarrow$ or $\uparrow$ buttons to increment and decrement the digit to the expected SO2 concentration and press ENTER.

 After the zero and 80% URL points have been set, determine at least 3 approximately evenly spaced points between zero and the 80% URL without further adjustment to the analyzer.
+SPAN 1 - 4 have been programmed for calibrations.
+SPAN 4 is set to 4.500 ppm, SPAN 3 is set to 2.250 ppm, SPAN 2 is set to 1.200 ppm, and SPAN 1 is set to 0.450 ppm.

 Perform the calibration checks by a direct comparison between the 146i Calibrator and data logger.
-Allow the Calibrator and data logger to obtain stable readings on the SO_2 channel and record readings.
-Record all information on the Calibration Field Sheet, Form 1, Appendix A.
+Allow the Calibrator and data logger to obtain stable readings on the SO2 channel and record readings.
+Repeat for SPAN 4 - 1, respectively.
+Record all information on the Calibration Field Sheet, Form 2, Appendix A.

-Generate the regression analysis calculations by least squares the slope, intercept, and correlation coefficient of the site analyzer response versus the calibration standard concentrations.
-Record all information in the TL-SO2 Log.
+Generate the regression analysis calculations by least squares the slope, intercept, and correlation coefficient of the site analyzer response versus the calibration standard concentrations, Form 3, Appendix A.